-Does Responding to Harassment Work?
-Help us Find Out in a New Study!
+Does Responding to Online Harassment Work?
+Help us Find Out!

-Our Princeton & NYU team is recruiting women and your trusted allies on Twitter to test what to say and who can best respond in your context.
+Our Princeton & NYU team is recruiting women and your trusted allies on Twitter to test what to say when someone attacks or tries to undermine you online

 California Sea Lion and a Western Gull.
 Source: Wikimedia Commons

 Cambridge University classics professor Mary Beard is famous for more than just her research on ancient Rome.
-A literary critic, television presenter, and pioneer of academic blogging, Professor Beard is also famous for responding to people who send harassing and abusive messages toward her on Twitter.
+A literary critic, television presenter, and pioneer of academic blogging, Professor Beard is also famous for responding to people who send disrespectful, attacking, or abusive messages toward her on Twitter.
 In a 2014 Guardian interview , she explained why: "In general, I am more concerned to be sure that people don't use the internet in this way (or don't do so again) than to seek 'punishment'."

 Can responding to disrespectful and attacking comments encourage a person to behave more respectfully in the future, and if so, who is in the best position to respond?

-Over the next few months, our team will be asking this question together with women on Twitter who routinely experience harassment, who aren't facing frequent physical risks from online harassment, and who feel able to ask their trusted allies to respond to harassment with humor, facts, and other strategies.
+Over the next few months, our team will be asking this question together with women on Twitter who routinely receive annoying, disruptive, or harassing messages, who aren't facing immediate physical risks, and who feel able to ask their trusted allies to respond with humor, facts, and other strategies.
 If that describes you, please sign up here to receive recruitment information when we're ready to start.

-Why Responding to Harassment is Such a Complicated Thing To Ask
+Why Responding is Such a Complicated Thing To Ask

 For decades, the internet has been a powerful resource for women to have a voice with consequence in society.
 But becoming more visible and reachable also involves becoming more open to efforts that attempt to undermine you.

 To be a woman online is to expect violence towards your personhood.
 Even "harmless" insults and name-calling stop becoming innocuous when you receive multiple messages a week; the effect can slowly culminate over time with chilling psychosocial implications.
-That's why the debate over responding to harassment is so tricky.
+That's why the debate over responding is so tricky.
 When we respond, does it change people's behavior or just attract more of the same?
 Who is in the best position to respond effectively?
 Taking on this burden is only worthwhile if it makes a difference.

 Responding to racist slurs on Twitter can cause people to change their behavior, according to a recent study by our collaborator Kevin Munger, a PhD candidate at New York University.
 Kevin used a series of research Twitter accounts to send a message saying "Hey man, just remember that there are real people who are hurt when you harass them with that kind of language."
-He found that sending the message reduced the harasser's use of racist slurs by 1-2 per week, but only if the responder was higher status and their profile image and name had the same race and gender as the harasser.
-Kevin’s research shows how online ally communities might organize to make digital spaces safer for those vulnerable to harassment.
+He found that sending the message reduced the harasser's use of racist slurs by 1-2 per week, but only if the responder was higher status and their profile image and name had the same race and gender as the person who sent the slur.
+Kevin’s research shows how online ally communities might organize to make digital spaces more kind and respectful.

 While Kevin's research offers a valuable early picture of the benefits of responding to people who send others racial slurs, it leaves many questions unanswered.
 That's why we're working together on a new study that organizes Twitter users to test these questions together.

-If you are a woman who routinely receives harassment on Twitter, if you're not under physical risks, and if you have trusted allies who would work together to test effective responses to harassment, we want to talk with you.
-Our first step is to better understand the harassment you receive, the responses that you think are meaningful, and the people you trust to support you.
+If you are a woman who routinely receives annoying, pestering, or harassing messages on Twitter, if you're not under physical risks, and if you have trusted allies who would work together to test effective responses, we want to talk with you.
+Our first step is to better understand what you receive, the responses that you think are meaningful, and the people you trust to support you.

-Then, with consent from you and your allies, we'll use the CivilServant software to coordinate your responses to harassment and monitor outcomes that matter to you.
+Then, with consent from you and your allies, we'll use the CivilServant software to coordinate your responses and monitor outcomes that matter to you.
 By the end of the study, we should have clearer evidence on the pros and cons of trying to spread kindess and respect by responding when others try to undermine someone online.

 Our Promises To You

-We know that any online harassment research can involve some risk, so here are our promises to you:
+We know that this kind of research can involve some risk, so here are our promises to you:

 We go about our research in a way that is led by you, our research partners

-We have experience working with sensitive information from harassment reports:
+We have experience working with sensitive information from online harassment reports:

 We will dissociate interview notes with your personal identity and store them securely